Josef Pieper, from “Leisure: The Basis of Culture” on Time:

 See: Self-anthropology

-Greg McKeown, from Essentialism on kairos(vertical time) and chronos (horiontal time):
+Greg McKeown, from Essentialism on kairos(vertical time) and chronos (horizontal time):

 Nonessentialists tend to be so preoccupied with past successes and failures, as well as future challenges and opportunities, that they miss the present moment.
 They become distracted.
 Unfocused.
 They aren’t really there.